okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 Examples include "The dancing parrots entertained the crowd.", "The wrecked sailboat washed up on shore.".

 ### Transitive, Intransitive and Ditransitive verbs

+A transitive verb takes a direct object; that is, the verb transmits action to an object.